 Yes, students have the option to enroll for a maximum of two courses (6 credits) on a non-matriculated basis prior to formal admission to the program.
 Performance as a non-matriculated student does not guarantee admission to the program.
 Graduate Non-Matriculated (non-degree) option.

 Students must have a baccalaureate degree from a regionally-accredited college or university, successfully completed the prerequisite courses, and have graduated with a cumulative GPA of 3.0 or higher.
 In addition, the Admissions Committee will look at all information in the applicant's file including transcripts, GMAT results, work experience, recommendations, and the essay.
 Recent graduates of Stockton may be eligible for Direct Entry Option.
 Direct Entry applicants are not required to submit test scores, letters of recommendation or an application fee.
 Read more about the Direct Entry Option to see if you qualify.

-Prospective students who have not yet fulfilled the prerequisite courses required for admission are able to take these courses conveniently online via Pearson's E-Learning Program.
-For more information or to register, visit Stockton University’s Continuing Studies eLearning Program Website.
+Prospective students who have not yet fulfilled the prerequisite courses required for admission are able to take these courses conveniently online., please visit the guidance sheet for links to prerequisite courses.